Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

 Then all $g_0$-geodesics obey, for $r(t)\not =0$,

-where $r(t)$ is the $r$ coordinate of the geodesic at time $t$ and $\eta$ is the angular momentum.
+where $r(t)$ is the $r$ coordinate of the geodesic at time $t$ and $\eta$ is the angular momentum, constant on each geodesic.
 Consequently, the only trapped geodesics (that is, the only maximally extended geodesics with $\sup_{t \in \mathbb R} r(t) < +\infty$) are the ones with $\dot r(t) \equiv F'(r(t)) \equiv 0$, that is the ones in the cylindrical end that have no radial momentum.
 This is the smallest amount of trapping a manifold with a cylindrical end can have.